jleibs/rerun/CONTRIBUTING.md

 # Contributing to Rerun
 This is written for anyone who wants to contribute to the Rerun repository.j

-I want to make a change.
+I want to make a bigger change.

 ## See also
 * [`ARCHITECTURE.md`](ARCHITECTURE.md)